SURFACE & TEXTILE DESIGN

 A final graduation showcase provides an opportunity to exhibit final project work and designs, networking with important industry players and journalists.

-** Students who successfully complete the programmes taught in Milano will be awarded with an Istituto Marangoni diploma.
+** Students who successfully complete the programmes taught in Milano will be awarded an Istituto Marangoni certificate.

 POSSIBLE CAREER PATHS